nonylene/ldap2html/README.md

 - `htmlTagName`: Tag name

-#### HTML attributes
+#### Element attributes

-You can set pre-defined HTML attributes to elements.
+You can set pre-defined HTML Element attributes to LDAP elements.
 Each LDAP attribute is named like `htmlAttr{HTMLAttribute}`.

 Available LDAP attributes: